The Dog Chapel and Bug Art

 John Hampson had the misfortune of being born a hundred years too soon.
 If he had lived in the early 21st century, rather than in the early 20th, he might have built his own chapel on a "Bug Mountain" and ended up respected and beloved like Mr. Whimsical Dog Art down the road.

-The Dog Chapel and Bug Art offer an instructive lesson in the fickleness of fame and timing, and we urge a visit to both.
-We also urge the Fairbanks Museum, opened in 1891, to use the money from our admission tickets to buy more light bulbs.
+The Dog Chapel and Bug Art offer an instructive lesson in the fickleness of fame and timing.
+We recommend visiting them both.

-Update: Stephen Huneck, 61, died in Feb.
-2010 of a self-inflicted gunshot wound.
-According to the NY times obit, Huneck's wife said "he had been despondent over having had to lay off most of the employees of his art business that week."
+Update: Stephen Huneck, 61, died for real in February 2010 when he killed himself.
+According to the New York Times obit, Huneck's widow Gwen said that "he had been despondent over having had to lay off most of the employees of his art business that week."
+Gwen then killed herself in June 2013.